hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Specification

-Based on the [IWA specification](https://github.com/InterWorkAlliance/TokenTaxonomyFramework) we can distinguish the following combinations of fungible and non-fungible tokens:
+Based on the [IWA specification](https://github.com/InterWorkAlliance/TokenTaxonomyFramework) we can define the following combinations of fungible and non-fungible tokens:

 ```
  HTS